 Annie Lennox (16’) is a gifted singer songwriter and also famed for her androgynous look in the 1980’s.
 Her myriad of provocative stage personas ensure her ongoing status as a gay icon.
 Italy’s most successful fashion designer Giorgio Armani (13’), employed cunning with his Machiavellian style business strategies to amass a personal fortune of 5 billion.
 He is openly bi-sexual.
 Other Cazimi’s; Writer, mentor, critic, and art patron Gertrude Stein (02’), Joseph Campbell (08’), writer and mythologist who coined the term “follow your bliss”, 8 times married Elizabeth Taylor (10’), visionary quantum-biologist Bruce Lipton (11’).

 Carole King (24’) the prolific songwriter behind many of the biggest hits of the 1960’s.
 Her emphasis was on lyrics.
 It seems she wrote for others because her nerves reportedly gave such severe stage fright, she very rarely took to the stage.
 Benito Mussolini’s (32’) odd quirk was that he feared hunchbacks, cripples and open umbrellas.
 Deeply superstitious he also kept a St. Anthony statue about his person at all times.
-Oliver Stone (35’) used the power of spin for his opinionated films that can be seen to promote conspiracy theories.
-He has often been criticized for historical inaccuracy.
-He sometimes uses several film formats in a single scene, a collage of information, used to fabricate the truth.
-Very trickster.
+Oliver Stone (35’) used the power of spin for his opinionated films that deal with so called ‘conspiracy theories’.
+Stone has often been criticized for historical inaccuracy.
+Using several film formats in a single scene he gives a collage of information for you to make of what you will.

 Others with Sun conjunct Mercury include; Christopher Reeve (35’), Wolfgang Mozart, Giuseppe Verdi, Dimitri Shostakovich, William Lily, Valerie Solanas, Hans Christian Anderson, Eric Gill, Alan Ginsburg, Titanic Hits Iceberg, Tatum O’Neal, Rudolph Valentino, Omar Sharif, Cary Grant, Keanu Reeves, Denzil Washington, David Tennant, Oliver Stone, Joseph Mankiewicz, Sonny Bono, Sean Lennon, Pattie Boyd, Helena Bonham Carter, Jennifer Jason Leigh, Larry King, Max Clifford, Marcel Duchamp, Madeleine’s Abduction, Miriam Stoppard, Amy Winehouse, Lena Zavaroni, Joan Baez, Edith Piaf, Liv Tyler, Frank Sinatra, Andy Gibb, Jimmy Page, Jimi Hendrix, Jennifer Lopez, Jeff Buckley, James Bulger, Helmut Kohl, Eva Braun, Oliver Cromwell, Zulfikar Ali Bhutto, Nancy Regan, Giles Villeneuve, Chris Evert.